Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Background

-The general form of the derivative~\eqref{eqn:general_gradient_entries} shows that, to formulate the gradient, we need the derivative of the weighted observation noise matrix $\wdesignmat$.
-The final form of the gradient depends on the specific form of the weighted observation covariance matrix $\wdesignmat$.
+The general form of the derivative~\eqref{eqn:general_gradient_entries} shows that, to formulate the gradient, we need the derivative of the weighted observation precision matrix $\wdesignmat(\design)$.
+The final form of the gradient depends on the specific form of the weighted observation precision matrix $\wdesignmat(\design)$.
 Most studies assume uncorrelated observations and derive the gradient accordingly for simplicity.
-Under the assumption that observation errors are uncorrelated, and given the two forms of the design matrix introduced in~\Cref{subsec:OED_sensor_placement}, then $\designmat = \designmat^{\frac{1}{2}} \Cobsnoise\inv \designmat^{\frac{1}{2}} \equiv \Cobsnoise^{-\frac{1}{2}} \designmat \Cobsnoise^{-\frac{1}{2}}$.
-If we relax the assumption of uncorrelated observations, the two forms of $\wdesignmat$ are no longer equivalent and are harder to work with or interpret.
-Moreover, with this formulation, there is no control over the values of design, besides the imposed additional bound constraints.
-For example, there is no inherent property that enables imposing preference of specific values of the design variables such as observation cost constraints.
-In the next section, we provide a generalized formulation of the weighted noise matrix and the OED problem, with emphasis on the effect of the design on the observations and observation spatiotemporal correlations.
+In the next section we provide a generalized formulation of the weighted noise matrix and the OED problem, with emphasis on the effect of the design on the observations and observation spatiotemporal correlations.

 Deploying observational sensors can be expensive, and in general we seek a small number of sensors to accurately solve the inverse problem with minimum uncertainty levels.
 To achieve this goal, we choose the penalty $\Phi$ function to enforce sparsity on the optimal design.
 Sparsification can be achieved by using the $\ell_0$ ``norm''~\cite{AlexanderianPetraStadlerEtAl14}; however, $\ell_0$ is not a valid norm and is nondifferentiable, which leads to complications in the optimization procedure.
 An acceptable level of sparsification can be achieved by utilizing the $\ell_1$ norm in the regularization term~\cite{alexanderian2016bayesian}.